alfaslash/XiaomiSDKTools/README.md

 To run the downloaded application or jar file, open terminal and then type in the following command after switching your directory to file location -
 ```
-java -jar XiaomiADBFastbootTools.jar
+java -jar XiaomiSDKTools.jar
 ```

 ### The application doesn't work.
 Is there anything I should have installed?

-Yes, the Xiaomi ADB/Fastboot Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, **version 11 or later**.
+Yes, the Xiaomi SDK Tools was developed in Kotlin for the Java Virtual Machine so it needs the JRE to run, **version 11 or later**.

 #### Windows